samtaggart/data_threefold_projects_friends/info/projects/greenedge/green_edge.md

 [info]
 mission = "Green Edge Cloud if farming ThreeFold grid capacity for Enterprises in world class datacenters."

 description = "We are facing a tsunami of compute and storage capacity demand.
 The current internet giants are already struggling to meet this demand, and will continue to push their highly centralised technologies that compromise personal sovereignty and privacy, while burning through an unsustainable amount of energy and natural resources.
-Not only does this represent an excellent business opportunity for a truly decentralised compute & storage platform, but also an opportunity to have a positive impact on the planet and the future of the human race.

-Green Edge Cloud believes in helping create a world where technology promotes and protects personal liberty and sovereignty.
-A decentralised internet is inherently faster, greener, more private, and more secure.

-Green Edge Cloud is the first & largest ThreeFold farmer.
+Not only does this represent an excellent business opportunity for a truly decentralised compute & storage platform, but also an opportunity to have a positive impact on the planet and the future of the human race.Green Edge Cloud believes in helping create a world where technology promotes and protects personal liberty and sovereignty.
+A decentralised internet is inherently faster, greener, more private, and more secure.Green Edge Cloud is the first & largest ThreeFold farmer.
 We fully support the ThreeFold foundation, and its goals.
-We hope that our certified capacity will help ThreeFold acheive their mission of a green, decentralized internet that puts personal sovereignty and freedom first.

-We are launching an Infrastructure-as-a-Service platform for businesses looking for greener, more cost effective solutions than AWS, Azure and Google Cloud."
+We hope that our certified capacity will help ThreeFold acheive their mission of a green, decentralized internet that puts personal sovereignty and freedom first.We are launching an Infrastructure-as-a-Service platform for businesses looking for greener, more cost effective solutions than AWS, Azure and Google Cloud."

 team = ["Joseph Foxton", "Mariza Kain"] countries = ["Germany", "Austria", "Netherlands", "South Africa", "United States"]